 There are about 8 other small language schools in the city.
 They teach English almost exclusively since the demand for other foreign languages is very low.
-As chain schools, their main goal is to sell the head franchiser's teaching books and their teachers and students have to stick to a strict course of lessons, while we are independent and can be much more creative in exploring the instructor's personal ability and adjusting the activities to the students' interests, needs and learning pace.
+As chain schools they need to make regular payments to the head franchiser and their teachers and students have to stick to a course of lessons and books, while we are independent and can be much more creative in exploring the instructor's personal ability and adjusting the activities to the students' interests, needs and learning pace.
 This gives us a good competitive edge.
 Besides this, they normally operate with poorly paid and poorly qualified Brazilian teachers, while we have had only native speakers besides me.
 We are without any question more qualified, but for a number of years we didn't invest in advertising to the general public.
 Although we have a good reputation, most of the important clients, and a significant number of students, we can grow further.

 One of the participant's most important credentials is to have affinity to children, be communicative, considerate and interested in making friends.
 Previous ESL teaching experience is also praised.
 Additional qualifications would be academic background in TESOL or related fields and interest in learning Portuguese and Brazilian culture.
 We also know from experience that longer stays make for a better teaching and learning experience and for this reason prefer candidates interested in two semesters.

 Because the school has substantial fixed costs to maintain the apartments, we count on occupancy and expect the teachers to live there.

 The cost of living in Brazil is very low at the moment, when compared to the cost of living in the U.S., Canada or England.
 Santa Cruz is even cheaper than big cities and it might also be a better place to make friends and learn the culture.